DOAJ/doaj/static_content/_docs/content/faq.md

 Send the information to [feedback@doaj.org](mailto:feedback@doaj.org).
 If you are familiar with GitHub, you can [create the bug ticket](https://github.com/DOAJ/doaj/issues/new/choose) yourself.
 Don’t send us your passwords or API keys.

 ---
+## Account
+### When do I need an account?
+If you are not a publisher you do not need an account.
+All of our content is Open Access and available on our website.
+If you are a publisher and have lost your account, please [contact us] stating your issn and we will find out what happened.
+### How can I reset my password?
+To reset your password please go here: https://doaj-static.netlify.app/password-reset/.
+Please [contact us] if you did not get a password reset link.
+### How can I merge journals into the same account?
+If your institution has several journals that are spread into different accounts and you would like to have a single one, please [contact us].

 ## Metadata